My Moroccan odyssey

 The tour started in Casablanca, where we stayed the first night and met the guide and our fellow travellers.
 Leaving Casablanca and its exploration for the end of the tour, we then visited Rabat, Morocco's capital, and the walled city of Meknes, before staying two nights in Fez.
 Our journey continued through the Atlas Mountains via Ifrane, with two nights in Erfoud, on the edge of the Sahara desert.
 We were lucky enough to watch the sunset sitting over the desert sand dunes before driving on to Ouarzazate, Morocco's film epicentre.
 Our visit to the city included experiencing the majestic Ait Benhaddou ksar (a very famous set of fortified buildings in Morocco, seen in the film, Gladiator).
 We descended the mountains by way of the Todra Gorge to spend two nights in Marrakech before returning to Casablanca.
 Awesome!

-Travelling to Morocco
+Travelling to Morocco✈️

-Getting to Morocco was an adventure in itself.
-Our Emirates flight was delayed due to a technical difficulty (can't for the life of me remember what is was now) so we had to return home from the airport and fly out the next day.
-This meant we missed our planned extra night in Casablanca prior to the tour commencing.
+The delay meant we missed our planned extra night in Casablanca prior to the tour commencing.
 I was disappointed about that but still glad we would arrive in Morocco to start the tour.
-Travelling with someone using staff travel is a tricky business, too, as you don't know if they will be bumped off a flight because of lack of available seats.
+I was worried we'd miss the start of the tour!
+The other worry is travelling with someone using staff travel.
+It's cheap for the staff member, but a tricky business, as you don't know if they will be bumped off a flight because of lack of available seats.
 Not to worry, we braved the stops in Singapore and Dubai on the way over and B was able to board the flight at each stage.
-This was my first experience of the international airport in Dubai and back then it wasn't as big as it is now.
-What a mad place - so many people and so many sparkly shops.
-I bought a 'magic carpet' mouse pad in one of the Arabic kitsch shops that I still have on my desk to this day.

-Initial impressions of Morocco
+Initial impressions of Morocco 💭

 Meeting the tour group after dinner was interesting.
-A lot of the group seemed unlikely travellers to a place like Morocco and sadly it turned out that some of them did not enjoy the experience (and complained CONSTANTLY).
+A lot of the group seemed unlikely travellers to a place like Morocco.
+Sadly, it turned out that some of them did not enjoy the experience (and complained CONSTANTLY).
 It was disheartening to hear their constant criticisms of everything and witness their reluctance to embrace all that is Morocco.
 Sure, Morocco wasn't as comfortable as home, but that's the idea of exploring the world and learning about how other people live.
 That said, I am not sure how I avoided getting sick from all the unrefrigerated yoghurt I ate!
 We did make friends with two other Australian groups, two lovely nurses from Chicago, a hilarious British couple, and a couple from New York.
 They made being on a tour fun and interesting.
 Here's a picture of our group.
 It was taken at the end of the tour in Marrakech.

 Our tour guide, Graham, made it all worthwhile.
 Below is a picture of him from the tour website.
 As I write this, Graham is still the guide for this tour.
 He is Welsh, and a former school teacher who arrived in Morocco in 2003 to teach in an international school in Marrakech before giving up that life to be a tour guide.
 Graham is not your bog standard guide - he lives and breathes the country and has made it his own, even adopting an Arabic name, Aziz.
-Graham told us that he found Morocco to be a refuge of sorts where he felt comfortable with his sexuality.
+Graham told us that he found Morocco to be a refuge of sorts where he feels comfortable with his sexuality.
 A natural teacher and storyteller, Graham would spend the long stints on the bus telling us stories about life in Morocco.
 These were fascinating stories, where he used his experiences to teach us about the country, all told of course with typical Welsh charm and wit.
-He clearly had special relationships with the people who ran the hotels and restaurants he took us to, as when we arrived, they greeted him like an old friend.
+He clearly has special relationships with the people who ran the hotels and restaurants he took us to, as when we arrived, they greeted him like an old friend.
 Graham is a huge part of why I loved this trip so much.
 He made us all fall in love with country as he has done.

-Recollections of our Moroccan tour
+Recollections of our Moroccan tour🌍

-Part 1: The beauty and contrasts of Rabat
+Part 1: The beauty and contrasts of Rabat🩵

 We left Casablanca early on day 1, after having arrived in the city late on the previous day.
-We'd only met the tour director, Graham, and our fellow travellers, the night before at dinner.
-We firstly took a short ride along the coast to Rabat, the country's capital city.
+The tour officially began the night before, but it was a fairly brief meeting with Graham and our fellow travellers.

+We firstly took a short ride along the coast from Casablanca to Rabat, the country's capital city.
 Rabat is Morocco's seventh largest city, located on the Atlantic Ocean.
 It was founded in the 12th century and became the country's administrative centre in 1912 when the French established a protectorate over the country.
 Morocco achieved independence and Rabat became its capital in 1955.
 This is a shot of the main street.

 We spent the morning in Rabat and had our first taste of tagine for lunch before heading to our next stop at Meknes.
 I grew to love Moroccan cuisine and tagine style cooking.
 That stuff is delicious!
 We ate tagine food at most meals.
 Usually, we'd be asked to choose a flavour and/or a protein, the the meal would come out as a big tagine to share, or a small one for a single serve.
 Moroccan flavours are subtle but warm enough for you to know you've eaten something substantial.